freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 The Pocket Beagle is the latest member of the BeagleBoard family.
 Support for it was added and the Beaglebone image can be used on it directly.

+## Allwinner SoC Support

+Contact: Emmanuel Vadot, <manu@FreeBSD.org>

+  * SPI driver added for A64 SoC
+  * Thermal driver added/fixed for A64/H3/H5 SoCs
+  * Lot of bugs where fixed in the mmc driver, stability should be better
+  * New driver for AXXP803 which is the power chip companion of the A64 SoC
+  * Add overlays to use another timer controller as the default one in A64 if faulty These overlay is enabled in the PINE64/LTS images by default

+## ARMv6 and ARMv7 image now use EFI loader

+Contact: Emmanuel Vadot, <manu@FreeBSD.org>

+Instead of using the ubldr version of the loader which uses the U-Boot API, all images now use loader.efi as their primary FreeBSD loader.
+This allow us to have a common boot path for all arm and arm64 image.

+## DTS Update ##

+Contact: Emmanuel Vadot, <manu@FreeBSD.org>

+DTS files (Device Tree Sources) were updated to be in pair with Linux 4.18 for the 12.0 release.

+The DTS are now compile for some arm64 boards as the one present in U-Boot are now always up-to-date.

+## RPI Firmware/DTB/U-Boot Update ##

+Contact: Emmanuel Vadot, <manu@FreeBSD.org>
+Contact: U-Boot mailing list, <uboot@FreeBSD.org>

+The RaspberryPi firmware loads the DTB from the fat partition based on the model.
+U-Boot now uses this DTB and pass it to the FreeBSD loader/kernel instead of using the one it embed.
+This allow us to use the RaspberryPi Foundation provided DTB overlays to enable HATs.
+The Overlays can be obtained by installing the rpi-firmware package.

+A new u-boot port for the W variant of the RPI0 was committed as u-boot-rpi-0-w.
+Some experiments started by trasz@ show that we could maybe produce a generic image for all armv6 RPI (RPI-B, RPI0 and RPI0W).

 ## FreeBSD on PowerNV (ppc64) ##